 She supported me wholeheartedly when I chose to pursue a career in journalism, even though other kids around me chose the sciences, law or accountancy.
 Even today, I need her.
-She’s helped me look after my children and she’s the first one round armed with food when I’m not feeling well.
+She helps me look after my children and when I’m unwell, she’s the first one round armed with food.
 She’s a volatile character, my mother.
 And I know I’ve adopted a lot of her traits but when all is said and done, she is one of the strongest women I know.
 We fight like mad sometimes but she would happily take on the world to defend us.

 (My mum and my sisters: Min, Suki and Jazz)

 …is one of the kindest and sweetest people in the world.
 When God was handing out generosity of spirit and sensitivity, Puja was at the top of the list.
 We met through work when I moved to London at the age of 23.
 Now 18 years on, we are still such good friends.
-She welcomed me in to her family when I was missing mine, wiped away my tears when I was upset and force-fed me breakfast on my wedding day, when my nerves almost got the better of me.Puja still lives in London while I returned to Birmingham after marriage.
+When I missed my family, she welcomed me in to hers.
+She wiped away my tears when I was upset.
+She even force-fed me breakfast on my wedding day, when my nerves almost got the better of me.Puja still lives in London while I returned to Birmingham after marriage.
 We don’t talk every day and we see each other a couple of times a year, if we’re lucky.
 But she is a person I most definitely need in my life.
 She listens intently when I’m filling her in on all the ups and downs and she spoils my kids every time she sees them.
 She’s never missed a milestone in my life and is the kind of friend who will make every effort to be there for the people she loves.

 …is my daughter and my best friend.
 She is smart, sweet and sensitive.
 She will always be my baby girl even though she’s now grown in to a beautiful teenager.
 Over the years, she has become my confidante.
 She sympathises when I need it, helps me around the house and gives me that much-needed hug every day.
 I have written all about my relationship with Shalini in an open letter.I’m so glad God gave me the gift of a daughter because she is everything to me.
 We share so much together and love our little girly afternoons or evenings.
 We enjoy shopping and eating out together.
 I was a daughter, a sister and a wife before she came in to my life.
 She made me a mother – and that’s the best thing in the world.